decentholograms/URL-LOG-PASS-SearchApi/README.md

 # SETUP

 - Python (PIP)
-  - 1- Open cmd and go to the fastdex folder using CD on windows or linux and run the following command.
+  - 1- Open cmd and go to the project folder using CD on windows or linux and run the following command.
   - 2- pip install -r requirements.txt
   - 3- After the packages are installed in folder uploads put the U:L:P Logs in .txt.
   - 4- Then go back to cmd in the folder and run `python app.py`.